Dmytro-Pashko/OpenGLSandbox/README.md

 gl_Position is a [Homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
 Homogeneous coordinates are needed for perspective projection.
 ### Fragment Shader:
 The fragment shader is the second and final shader that should be created for rendering a textured plane.
 The fragment shader is all about calculating the color output of your pixels.
-The fragment shader only requires one output variable and that is a vector of size 4 that defines the final color output.
+The fragment shader only requires one output variable **gl_FragColor** and that is a vector of size 4 that defines the final color output.

 The basic fragment shader:
 ```